- 1 How We Picked the Best Stores for the Best Experience

 #6 Costco Online

 Bottom Line: Until Costco changed their return policy from lifetime to 90 days, they were hands down one of the best places to shop for a 4k or 1080 TV.
 That said, they still offer very competitive pricing and a generous return policy that is only matched by Walmart.
 That all being said, they’re the only Internet retailer on our list to include free delivery that includes up to two flights of stairs.
 And for those that want to afford the Executive Membership, you can earn an extra 2% back on your purchases.
 However, their biggest shortcoming is their lack of brand selection, which doesn’t include Sony, one of the big three.
+Still, there should be enough of a selection to slowly upgrade your home into a smart home.

 Return Policy: 90 days